medialab/minet/docs/cli.md

 Positional Arguments:
   {tweets,users}                What to scrape.
 Currently only allows for
                                 `tweets` or `users`.
-  value_or_column_name          Single query to process or name of the CSV
+  query_or_query_column         Single query to process or name of the CSV
                                 column containing queries when using -i/--input.

 Optional Arguments: